iamlab-cmu/camera-calibration/README.md

 How to sample points for calibration?
 Using half-ellipsoids that densely cover different configurations is the preferred approach.

+## Getting the extrinsics

+Once we have recorded the marker locations from different sampled images (either using guide mode or pre-specified joint configurations) we need to run a separate server to calculate our result.
+To do this follow the steps below:

+- Given the generated two .csv files, modify publisher.py file if needed to see the path to the two .csv files are correct and can be loaded.
+- Run the VISP server that will print out camera extrinsic info upon a rosservice call to publish the data.
+The sequence is as follows in separate terminals:

 ```
 $ rosrun visp_hand2eye_calibration visp_hand2eye_calibration_calibrator
 $ python publisher.py